Lower back pain is not a disease in itself. It’s a symptom that arises from the incorrect use of the body or from an underlying disease.

 Similarly in rheumatism, inflamed joints with pain in different body parts and problems in the digestive system are also experienced.
 If there are degenerative changes then back pain will be associated with pain in other body parts like the knees.
 Degenerative changes happen everywhere simultaneously.

 Modern lifestyles and habits disturb Vata in the body.
-Wherever air accumulates, pain will be created.
+Wherever air accumulates, the pain will be created.

 So if this is the situation even after consulting a doctor and no diagnosis has been ascertained, then make an attempt to control the accumulated Vayu or air.
 We’ll explain.